 "Yes, thank you."

 "Excellent.
-You can help yourselves to anything you like" he gestured at the array of food on a long table.
+Help yourselves to anything you like."
+He gestured at the array of food on a long table.
 "There's plunger coffee and hot milk over there.
 Cereal also.
 Toast is over here.
 Can I make you both an omelette?"

 |Distance||: 574 km|